JuliaGraphics/ColorTypes.jl/README.md

 ### Lab

-A perceptually uniform colorpsace standardized by the CIE in 1976.
+A perceptually uniform colorspace standardized by the CIE in 1976.
 See also LUV, the associated colorspace standardized the same year.

 ```julia